 The level of cover you need

-Medical expenses: Your insurer can cover your medical bills if you fall ill or get injured in Europe.
+Medical expenses: Your insurer will cover your medical bills if you fall ill or get injured while you’re away in Europe.

-Cancellations or delays: You can be reimbursed if you face travel delays or cancel your holiday due an emergency, for example an urgent medical procedure.
+Cancellations or delays: You’ll be reimbursed if you face travel delays or cancel your holiday due to an emergency.
+An emergency could be, for example, you needing an urgent medical procedure.

 Baggage loss: You can claim the cost of replacing lost or stolen items.

-Your quotes will outline what's covered; check these carefully to make sure the cover you need is included.
+Your quotes will outline what's covered.
+So check these carefully to make sure the cover you need is included.

-To find the right type for you, think about how many trips you intend to make before you get quotes.
+To find the best European travel insurance for you, think about how many trips you intend to make before you get quotes.

-The number of days you will be covered for can vary.
-For example, some quotes may offer up to 30 days cover whereas others might offer to cover you for up to one hundred.
+The number of days you’ll be covered for can vary.
+For example, some quotes may offer up to 30 days’ cover whereas the very best European travel insurance might to cover you for up to 100 days.

-Check how many days you will be spending in Europe, then compare the quotes that offer to cover you for the full length of your trip.
+Check how many days you’ll be spending in Europe.
+Then compare the quotes that will cover you for the full length of your trip.

 Make sure all your information is accurate otherwise your policy could be invalid.